RPMYT/NEXA/README.md

 # NEXA

 NEXA Corporation OC programs repo,
-This place is where we keep all of our code.
+This place is where we keep our code.

 # Instructions for NEXA employees: uploading